mudassirsh/3-Tier-Flask-App/nginx-reverse proxy/README.md

-# Nginx - Reverse Proxy
+# Nginx - Proxy Server

 Proxy is of two types, Forward and Reverse.
 Both are same thing but in different directions.
 We need to identify who is the client and who is the server.